Donor: United States Department of State, Bureau of International Narcotics and Law Enforcement Affairs (INL)

 Activities under Project AGWE include:

-- Training: an introduction to the international methodologies of investigating and prosecuting maritime piracy and other maritime-based organized crime.
+- Training: these sessions cover the established international methodologies of investigating and prosecuting maritime piracy and other maritime-based organized crime.

 - Mock crime scenes and trials: INTERPOL experts create scenarios, based on real cases that occurred in the region, and provide “evidence” for first responders, law enforcement officials and prosecutors to practice the application of the law.

-- Exchange visits and case coordination meetings: officials from beneficiary countries work side by side with their colleagues in other countries and discuss cases of common interest or concern.
+- Exchange visits, investigative meetings and case coordination meetings: officials from beneficiary countries work side by side with their colleagues in other countries and discuss cases of common interest or concern.

 These activities contribute to building a regional network of experts who are equipped to conduct successful maritime crime investigations and prosecutions, strengthen interagency relationships, and facilitate the exchange of maritime-related information.